Federica Pellegrini

 Pellegrini is the only swimmer − male or female − to have won eight medals in a row in the same event (200 meters freestyle) at the World Championships.
-She is also the first female Olympic champion in the history of Italian swimming and the only Italian swimmer to have set world records in more than one event.
-At the 2020 Summer Olympics, she became the first female swimmer to qualify for five consecutive Olympic finals in the same specialty (200m freestyle).
+She is also the first female Olympic swimming champion from Italy and the only Italian swimmer to have set world records in more than one event.
+At the 2020 Summer Olympics, she became the first female swimmer to qualify for five consecutive Olympic finals in the same specialty (200 m freestyle).
 She is a member of the International Olympic Committee (IOC).
 Pellegrini retired from active competition in 2021.
+She was nicknamed "La Divina" ("The Divine") by Italian sport journalists.